I Am She Who Is Not

 In John 15:5 we read: “I am the vine; you are the branches.
 Whoever abides in Me and I in him, he it is that bears much fruit, for apart from Me you can do nothing.”
 This is another way of understanding St. Catherine’s revelation that “you are she who is not, and I Am He Who Is.”
 Just as a branch cannot survive without the vine, neither can we survive without the Living Vine.

 When we remember who we are in Christ—that we are not, and He Is—radical acceptance becomes more understandable and less overwhelming.
-In Hope’s Garden CHRIST Program, we’re taught the importance of validating our emotions while not being overtaken by them.
+In the Hope’s Garden CHRIST Program, we’re taught the importance of validating our emotions while not being overtaken by them.
 We then have to discern the reality of our feelings in light of the situation.

 This needs to be done prayerfully in order to hear the “still, small voice” of the Holy Spirit (2 Kings 19:12).
 When asking Jesus what is in our power to change, remembering that we “are not” and our beloved Bridegroom is the One Who Is helps us to “accept the things we cannot change” and to be open to receiving “the courage to change the things we can change” (The Serenity Prayer).